znzhao/GMLR/Readme.md

 Gaussian Mixture Linear Regression (GMLR) model with adjustable state-dependent probability.
 This package is designed for fitting and predicting mixture models using the Expectation-Maximization (EM) algorithm, specifically tailored for time series data with Markov switching.

 ## Latest Version

-0.5.0 Sklearn Update
+- 0.5.0 Sklearn Update (06/18/2024)
-Add API for global sklearn support
+  - Add API for global sklearn support
+  - Package Restructured for no Matplotlib requirement
+  - New graph support for MS-GMLR and MS-GML-VAR models: History Probability Graph

 ## Features